revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-37. File could be replicated to 0 Nodes, instead of 1.
-Have you ever come across this message?
+37.File could be replicated to 0 Nodes, instead of 1.Have you ever come across this message?
 What does it mean?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)